Bangladeshi soldiers accused of raping 12-year-old Rohingya refugee girl | DW | 04.10.2019

 Bangladeshi troops have allegedly raped an underage Rohingya girl at the Cox's Bazar refugee camp.
 The authorities deny rape allegations, but the girl's family told DW they were being threatened by security forces.

 Recently, three Bangladeshi troops were accused of raping a 12-year-old girl at a Rohingya refugee camp in Cox's Bazar city.
-According to Mohammad Osman, the brother of the victim, the incident took place on September 29, when the soldiers were patrolling the Nayapara refugee camp.
+According to Mohammad Osman, the victim's elder brother, the incident took place on September 29, when the soldiers were patrolling the Nayapara refugee camp.

 "Three soldiers forced their way into our house that evening.
 One of them held her mouth tightly, while the others raped her," Osman said.